Lead

 Burlington Lead Program

 The Burlington Lead Program (BLP) is a housing program within the City of Burlington Community & Economic Development Office (CEDO) and is funded by the U.S. Department of Housing and Urban Development (HUD).
-The Lead Program received its first Lead Hazard Control Grant in 2003, and is now working with our 6th grant we have received from HUD.
+The Lead Program received its first Lead Hazard Control Grant in 2003, and is currently in it's sixth grant cycle.
+In 2020, BLP was awarded it's current grant of more than $3 million to reduce lead-based paint hazards in pre-1978 homes in Burlington and Winooski, as well as helping keep community members safe from lead-poisoning through education and outreach.
+The Burlington Lead Program hope to be awarded a new grant in January 2025.
+This program is not accepting applications currently, but if you would like to be added to the waitlist for our next grant, please email blp@burlingtonvt.gov.

-Apply today to receive 100% forgivable grants and loans towards a lead hazard reduction project to make your home or rental property safer, healthier, and for rentals to be compliant with the Vermont Lead Poisoning Prevention Law.
+Our program provides 100% forgivable grants and loans towards a lead hazard reduction project to make qualifying homes or rental properties safer and healthier.
 Our lead hazard reduction treatments include replacement windows, indoor and outdoor deteriorated paint stabilization, and more.
 We are able to provide up to:

 • $15,000/unit in eligible rental properties where no children under age 6 reside,